psychelzh/cpmr/cran-comments.md

 * Added a simple description of the method and doi link to the reference paper.
 * Fixed issue of package name in LICENSE file.

+### Third submission

+This submission enhance more details in DESCRIPTION file:

+* Reference now in correct format.
+* Correct package name quotes.

 ## R CMD check results

 0 errors | 0 warnings | 0 notes